 By combining the expertise you have in your field with the career knowledge and skills of our staff, we can provide students with meaningful opportunities to learn and engage in career education.

 Request a Program or Presentation

-If you have an idea for a career-related program or would like to bring a Career Adviser to your classroom, please fill out this form to request a program.
-A Career Adviser will then contact you to plan and confirm your workshop.
+If you have an idea for a career-related program or would like to bring a Career Coach to your classroom, please fill out this form to request a program.
+A Career Coach will then contact you to plan and confirm your workshop.

 Handouts and Worksheets

 Our Integrated Learning Guide can help guide students in their educational and career growth while at Earlham.
 It provides detailed information about how students can build a foundation for their own unique 10-year mindset, whether they are in their first or last year of college.
 Provide this handout to students to help them consider:

 - How their co-curricular activities integrate with their academics.

 - When they should start planning for graduate school and careers.

 - How to leverage internships, service, and other experiences to further their vocational aspirations.

 Our Career and Lifestyle Goals Worksheet can help students begin to think holistically about their career development as it relates to other areas of their life.
 Use this worksheet to spark discussion about: